Zhibul-Alexander/Zhibul-Alexander/README.md

 - 💻 I’m looking for a job
 - 🏆 I’m currently study in <a href="https://teachmeskills.by/">TeachMeSkills</a>
-- 🚀 HTML, CSS, JavaScript, React
+- 🚀 HTML, CSS, JavaScript, React, Redux

 ### 📭 Contacts
 - **gmail:** zhibul.alexander@gmail.com